Efficient Rejection Sampling in the Entropy-Optimal Range: Introduction

 \subsection{Related Sampling Techniques}

 \paragraph*{Exact Samplers}

-Several works have developed concrete algorithms for entropy-optimal sampling~\citep{knuth1976}, under various assumptions. \Citet{lumbroso2013} describes an efficient, linear space implementation of the entropy-optimal \citeauthor{knuth1976} method when $\bp$ is the uniform or Bernoulli distribution. \Citet{huber2024} analyze this optimal uniform sampler as a ``randomness recycler'' protocol and generalize it to arbitrary discrete distributions, assuming access to the binary expansions of the target probabilities. \Citet{saad2025} give a logarithmic space implementation of the entropy-optimal method given access to the cumulative distribution function of $\bp$, by lazily computing the binary expansions of the target probabilities during sampling.
-The table method of \citet{marsaglia1963} matches the entropy-optimal method, but only applies in the special case when $\bp$ has dyadic probabilities. \Citet[\S2.1.1]{devroye2020} discuss further design considerations for implementing entropy-optimal generators in software.
+Several works have developed concrete algorithms for entropy-optimal sampling~\citep{knuth1976}, under various assumptions. \Citet{lumbroso2013} describes an efficient, linear space implementation of the entropy-optimal \citeauthor{knuth1976} method when $\bp$ is the uniform or Bernoulli distribution. \Citet{huber2024} analyze this optimal uniform sampler as a ``randomness recycler'' protocol and generalize it to arbitrary discrete distributions, assuming access to the binary expansions of the target probabilities. \Textcites[Alg.~1]{roy2013}[Alg.~A1]{draper2026} give a lazy, space-efficient implementation of entropy-optimal sampling that constructs the DDG tree on the fly, but incurs a high runtime overhead from computing the binary expansions of probabilities during sampling. \Citet{knuth1976,saad2025} show how to implement entropy-optimal sampling given access to a procedure that computes the cumulative distribution function of $\bp$, which can handle a much larger number of outcomes as compared to being given access to an array of weights.
+The table method of \citet{marsaglia1963} is entropy optimal, but applies only when each probability in $\bp$ is dyadic (i.e., the denominators of the $p_i$ are powers of $2$). \Citet[\S2.1.1]{devroye2020} discuss further practical considerations for implementing entropy-optimal generators in software.

 \Citet{gill1972} describes an exact sampling algorithm for discrete distributions, based on a lazy implementation of the inverse transform method, and proves that it consumes at most $H(\bp)+4$ flips per output on average.
 This algorithm is a special case of the more general interval algorithm of \citet{han1997}, who establish a tighter bound of $H(\bp)+3$.
-Typical implementations of the interval algorithm (e.g.,~\citep{uyematsu2003,devroye2020}) use linear space but perform an expensive $O(\log n)$ binary search after each coin flip is obtained from the source.
-Eliminating the binary search at sampling time is possible by constructing an exponentially sized tree data structure during preprocessing, or by navigating other space--time trade-offs. \Citet{saad2020fldr} present a linearithmic space sampler, based on combining entropy-optimal sampling and rejection sampling, and prove that its expected entropy cost is less than $H(\bp)+6$.
-The family of rejection samplers in this article is a generalization and improvement of this prior work.
+Typical implementations of the interval algorithm use linear space but perform an expensive $O(\log n)$ binary search after each coin flip is obtained from the source~\citep{uyematsu2003,devroye2020}.
+Eliminating the binary search at sampling time is possible by constructing an exponentially sized tree data structure during preprocessing, or by navigating other space--time trade-offs. \Citet{saad2020fldr} present a linearithmic space sampler, based on combining entropy-optimal sampling and rejection sampling, whose entropy cost is less than $H(\bp)+6$.
+The family of samplers introduced in this article generalize and improve upon this prior work.

 \paragraph*{Approximate Samplers}